Home Experience Services Contact Us Seminars Attorney's Guide to Perception Resources

 Marc Green

 To understand the causes of rear end collisions, and all other accidents, the first step is to determine how a person normally and successfully performs the task.
 The second step is to determine why the person failed to perform the task successfully in the particular situation.
 This article explains how people normally use optical information in the avoidance of rear end collisions.
+In particular, I examine the role of looming in vehicle guidance.
+Like perception-reaction time, the concept is far too frequently used by "experts" with no understanding of the underlying science, "ecological optics".

 The key perceptual issue in most rear-end collisions is motion perception rather than visibility.
 In daylight, the lead vehicle is usually visible.
 At night, there may be instances where the lead vehicle is dark or difficult to see.
 Generally, however, taillights and sometimes reflective tape make the lead vehicle visible, if not necessarily recognizable, at a relatively long distance.